farnooshoa/OpenAvatarChat/readme_en.md

 ```

 ### TURN Server
 If you encounter a continuous waiting state after clicking "Start Conversation", it may be due to NAT traversal issues in your deployment environment (such as deployment on cloud machines).
 In this case, data relay is required.
 On Linux systems, you can use coturn to set up a TURN server.

+#### Local Installation
 Follow these steps to install, start, and configure coturn on the same machine:

 * Run the installation script
 ```console